gridai/grid-docs/docs/features/runs/creating-runs.md

 The examples assume you have already installed and setup Grid.
 If you haven't already please visit the [Getting Started](https://docs.grid.ai/getting-started) page
 :::

-# How to create Runs
+# How to Create Runs
 Runs are highly customizable "serverless" compute.
 Here we will cover all the methods made available to customize Runs for your usecases.
 The examples cover the following:
 1. [Creating vanilla Runs](https://docs.grid.ai/features/runs#creating-vanilla-runs)
 2. [Attaching Datastores to Runs](https://docs.grid.ai/features/runs#attaching-datastores-to-runs)
 3. [Creating Runs with script dependencies](https://docs.grid.ai/features/runs#creating-runs-with-script-dependencies)
+  3.1 Handeling requirements
-  3.1 Runs with specified requirements.txt
+  3.2 Runs with specified requirements.txt
-  3.2 Runs with specified environment.yml
+  3.3 Runs with specified environment.yml

 The examples assume you have already installed and setup Grid.
 If you haven't already please visit the [Getting Started](https://docs.grid.ai/getting-started) page
-## Creating vanilla Runs
+## Creating Vanilla Runs
 A "vanilla" Run is simply a Run that only runs a script.
 This hello_world [repo](https://github.com/oojo12/hello_world/tree/main) will be used in the following example.

 ```text